cderoove/damp.ekeko.snippets/README.md

 Ekeko/X owes its peculiar name to our meta-programming library for Clojure on which it is founded.
 This library, called [Ekeko](https://github.com/cderoove/damp.ekeko/tree/master/EkekoPlugin), enables implementing Eclipse plugins as functional programs in which logic queries are embedded seamlessly.

-## Automated template generalization and refinement
+## Automated template generalization and refinement + experiments

 To assist Ekeko/X users in writing templates, the tool also provides a search-based approach to automatically generalize/refine a template, such that it produces a given desired set of source code snippets.
 Usage information, as well as how to reproduce the experiments that evaluate the approach are available in the [genetic algorithm documentation](https://github.com/cderoove/damp.ekeko.snippets/blob/master/damp.ekeko.snippets.plugin/src/damp/ekeko/snippets/geneticsearch/README.md).